 - Network Access Layer - ARP, MAC, PPP

 PacketTracer Lab: CCNA-1.1-Compare-and-contrast-TCPIP-and-OSI-model.pkt

-- In the Simulation panel window, click the colored boxes beside TCP when they appear.
-This is the SYN, SYN-ACK, ACK handshake.
+- In the Simulation panel window, click the colored boxes beside TCP when they appear to view more details about the SYN, SYN-ACK, ACK process.

 - Try sending and monitoring other types of traffic in the same manner (i.e. ping 192.168.1.1)